g0v/taipei/README.md

 Google Maps is your best friend.

+***EASYCARD***

+The public transport system runs on a reloadable contactless card called **[EasyCard](https://guidetotaipei.com/article/easycard-%E6%82%A0%E9%81%8A%E5%8D%A1)** (悠遊卡).
+There are also one to five day unlimited pass (for MRT and Buses), called Taipei pass, and 24hr Taipei Metro Pass (only for MRT).
+It’s better to buy a EasyCard unless you will plan on making 5+ trips per day then you can buy the Taipei pass at all metro station information.
+The EasyCard is available at all metro station information counters and convenience stores.

+EasyCard credits are refundable (with some fees) so if you still have some credits left, remember to go to the MRT counter to apply for a refund.

 ### Taxi

 You can flag down a taxi from the street.
 Starts at NT$70-90, but in some tourist sites away from central Taipei (eg., Jiufen), the price will be a little bit higher.